enteleform-misc/solid-intro-videos/Notes/[Notes] Linus Tech Tips.md

     - multiple tracks can be condensed into a single clip, which can be entered to make further edits to the original layered structure
     - [WHAT is Nesting in Premiere Pro and WHY is it Important?](https://www.youtube.com/watch?v=A8Aw53JBLZY)
     - alternative: render part of the timeline & re-import it

   - adjust speed throughout clip via `Clip Menu > Time Remapping > Speed`

+  - to improve efficiency of finding assets, spend some time becoming familiar with your asset libraries & creating a mental model to draw from

+  - visual considerations
+    - "Eye Trace"
+      - which part of the shot the viewer's eyes are focusing on at any given moment
+    - avoid
+      - showing too many things at once
+      - content that distracts from the focus of the shot

+  - zoom to optimal level when taking screenshots of web pages

 <!--####################################################################################################################-->